prof-rossetti/internet-technologies/notes/environment-variables.md

 #### Setting Locally via the Command Line

-To set a script-specific environment variable on either Mac or Windows, its possible to prefix the environment variable before invoking your Python script.
+To set a script-specific environment variable on either Mac or Windows, its possible to prefix the environment variable before invoking your script.
 For example:

 ```sh
 MY_SECRET_MESSAGE="SecretPassword123" node path/to/my_script.js